build-on-aws/content/posts/securing-wordpress-on-lightsail-lock-down-your-server/index.md

 title: "Securing Wordpress on Lightsail: Lock Down Your Server"
 description: "This how-to demonstrates how to secure a Lightsail instance running Wordpress.
 It covers managing the AWS account, steps to secure a Lightsail instance, and how to automate updates and maintenance."
 tags:
-    - Lightsail
+    - lightsail
-    - Wordpress
+    - dordpress
     - security
     - maintenance
+    - aws
 authorGithubAlias: spara
 authorName: Sophia Parafina
-date: 2023-09-25
+date: 2023-09-27
 ---

 Deploying a Wordpress on AWS Lightsail is a fast and simple way to build a Wordpress site.
 However, our work is not done and we can harden the instance from malicious code and other attacks.
 AWS implements a shared responsibility model.
-Simply put, AWS maintains and secures the infrastructue, and as builders, we maintain and secure our applications and the operating systems.
+Simply put, AWS maintains and secures the infrastructure, and as builders, we maintain and secure our applications and the operating systems.
 If you’ve been part of a community garden, you’ll be familiar with the shared responsibility model.
 The owner of the garden provides the soil, plant beds, water for plants, and fencing to protect the garden.
 As a member you chose the plants, how they are planted, treat for harmful insects and diseases, and sufficiently water and fertilize the plants.
 Extending the analogy to the cloud, like the garden owner, AWS provides the infrastructure for applications and services to secure the infrastructure.
 As cloud builders, like a gardener, we’re responsible for maintaining our applications and protecting from external attacks.

 ![The AWS Shared Responsibility Model](./images/shared-responsibility.png)

 In this article, we’ll tackle securing the Lightsail instance running Wordpress by securing your account, the Lightsail instance, and automating maintenance to keep your instances up to date.

 ## Secure Your AWS Account

 When you first create an AWS account, you begin with a single sign-in identity that gives you access to all AWS services and resources in your account.
 This identity is called the AWS account root user.
 You access it by signing in with the email address and password used to create the account.
 AWS strongly recommends against using the root user for your everyday tasks, even administrative tasks.
 Instead, adhere to the best practice of only using the root user to create your first Identity Access Management (IAM) user (see below), and securely lock away the root user credentials.

-You can enable an extra layer of protection with [AWS multi-factor authentification (MFA)](https://aws.amazon.com/iam/features/mfa/), which requires a second authentication factor in addition to user name and password sign-in credentials.
+You can enable an extra layer of protection with [AWS multi-factor authentication (MFA)](https://aws.amazon.com/iam/features/mfa/?sc_channel=el&sc_campaign=post&sc_content=securing-wordpress-on-lightsail-lock-down-your-server&sc_geo=mult&sc_country=mult&sc_outcome=acq), which requires a second authentication factor in addition to user name and password sign-in credentials.
 You can enable MFA at the AWS account level as well as for root and IAM users that you created in your account.

 If you haven’t created an IAM user for administering your account follow these instructions.